jianshu93/RecruitmentPlot_blast/README.md

   Usage: ./makeRecruitmentPlot.sh database_dir query.fa output_base

-  database_dir      directory that contains fasta files (must ends with .fasta) which will be the database [most likely your longer sequence] query.fa      Fasta file that will be mapped to the database [most likely your reads] output_base   Base name for the blast output and recruitment plots
+  database_dir      directory that contains fasta files (must ends with .fasta) which will be the database [most likely your longer sequence] query.fa      Interleaved Fasta file that will be mapped to the database [most likely your reads] output_base   Base name for the blast output and recruitment plots
                 blast output:         output_base.blst [Unique matches with over 70% coverage and 50 bp match] recruitment object:   output_base.recruitment.out